martinsolent/github_profile_walk-thru/README.md

 ## Fix Your GitHub Profile Walk-through

 **This walkthrough assumes you already have a basic understanding of GitHub, have set up your profile, and created repositories.
-It also assumes you have some basic knowledge of Markdown scripting.**
+It also assumes you have some basic knowledge of Markdown scripting.** [GitHub Flavoured Markdown Course](https://martinsolent.github.io/markdown_course/)

 ![](./github_fix_images/1_github_fix.png)